I study emotional responses in relationships and write about them to help others with their well-being and improve their self-awareness.

-I’ve had a couple of relationships myself that progressed quickly from the start, and they never lasted.
-I had learned a few valuable lessons from these experiences.
-Misunderstandings got in the way of further progress.
+I learned some valuable lessons from similar experiences.
+I’ve had a couple of relationships that progressed quickly from the start, and misunderstandings got in the way of further progress.

-When a new relationship is forming, and the partners don’t know one another well enough yet, they may have warped notions of what took place when they disagree.
+When a new relationship is forming, and the partners don’t know one another well enough, they may have warped notions of what took place whenever they disagree.
 They argue about an issue that troubles them because they each think of the events differently.

 Early sensual and erotic involvement in a relationship will only make a couple feel close temporarily.
 A strong foundation of trust is needed for a lasting bond.
 In addition, mutual respect helps with communication to avoid misunderstandings.

 Appreciating the positive qualities in one’s partner can help make a relationship secure.
 But that takes time to learn and requires a commitment to the relationship.

 Too Many Early Conflicts Can Cast Doubt on a Relationship